 - French green beans-trimmed and ends cut : use tender, fresh French style green beans.
 I have not tried this recipe using frozen green beans.

 - sesame oil : adds that classic restaurant style taste.
-You can also use other cooking oil if necessary.
+You can also use other cooking oils like olive oil, canola oil or butter if necessary.

 - liquid coconut amino or low sodium dark soy sauce or tamari